Tiarama/Twinkle-Twinkle/README.md

 <div id="star-container"><div>
 ```
 - The HTML just needs one div.
 See?
 Easy!
-- This wil be the container for the stars that will be created by JS
+- This will be the container for the stars that will be created by JS
 <br><br>
 <hr>